ycwu1997/MC-Net/README.md

         }

 ### Acknowledgements:
-Our codes is origin from [UAMT](https://github.com/yulequan/UA-MT), [SASSNet](https://github.com/kleinzcy/SASSnet), [DTC](https://github.com/HiLab-git/DTC), [URPC](https://github.com/HiLab-git/SSL4MIS) and [SSL4MIS](https://github.com/HiLab-git/SSL4MIS).
+Our code is origin from [UAMT](https://github.com/yulequan/UA-MT), [SASSNet](https://github.com/kleinzcy/SASSnet), [DTC](https://github.com/HiLab-git/DTC), [URPC](https://github.com/HiLab-git/SSL4MIS) and [SSL4MIS](https://github.com/HiLab-git/SSL4MIS).
 Thanks for these authors for their valuable works and hope our model can promote the relevant research as well.

 ### Questions
 If any questions, feel free to contact me at 'ycwueli@gmail.com'